splightplatform/terraform-provider-splight/docs/resources/segment.md

     ]
   })

-  # You may leave some metadata values unset, in order to use the defaults
+  # You may ommit some keys to use the default values from the API
-  altitude {}
+  altitude {
+    value = jsonencode(400)
+  }

   azimuth {
     value = jsonencode(1)